awslabs/aws-c-s3/README.md

    **Notes**:
    * Only affects multipart uploads.
 Small files that fit in a single part are not affected.
+   * If there are multiple parallel multipart upload requests, each upload is limited by the value individually (not cumulatively).
    * Setting this too low may introduce delays between reads, as the meta-request waits for the client to schedule more work.
    * Setting this too high may cause a single upload to hog work tokens, starving other concurrent uploads.
    * The value must be a positive integer (1–4294967295).
 Invalid or zero values are ignored with a warning, and the default is used.
    * The value is read once on first use and cached for the lifetime of the process.
+   * If the network bandwidth of the device is too low, even a higher value of pending read might not be respected due to having maximum allowed requests in flight.

 3. **Test Bucket - `CRT_S3_TEST_BUCKET_NAME`**